What: The Great Escape is a relaxing and enjoyable weekend getaway for adult Girl Scouts who attend planned workshops or just relax for the weekend.

 Accommodations: Camp Wabasso is one of Eastern Massachusetts’ overnight camps and has three lodging options.
 All of the accommodations at Wabasso have mattresses and flush toilets, and an outdoor shower house will be available to everyone.
 (Please note: Anyone who has mobility issues, i.e., unable to climb stairs or up and down a bunk bed ladder or difficulty walking uphill, on uneven terrain, and/or walking long distances, should note that at the bottom of page 2 of the registration form.)

-Indoor heated facility: Rooms in the winterized buildings have cots and/or bunk beds.
+Indoor heated facility: Some rooms in the winterized buildings have cots and/or bunk beds.
 Some rooms have access to an indoor shower.
 (Some rooms will be used for workshops during the day on Saturday.
 If you’d like quiet time for reading or taking a nap during the day on Saturday, consider staying in the cabins or tents.)

 Unheated cabin site: These rustic wooden camping cabins have cots or bunk beds and sleep 2-16 people.
 Flush toilets and washstands with cold water are nearby.